Memphis Home Buyers Inspection, do you need it?

 This is a very important part of the inspection because symptoms of larger problems are often visible in these areas.

 Settling can is noticeable in the floors and walls.
 Leaks may be noticeable on the ceilings.

 Our inspector will go through every room making notes of relevant defects.

 The garage inspection will include an attached and detached structure.

 A few items to be inspected are the proper installation of electrical service (including ground fault circuit interruption or also known as GFCI).
 We test and operate garage doors and related components, inspect overall construction on attached/detached garages, and we also inspect for proper firewalls and auto-close mechanisms at the access doors.

 This is just to name a few.

 We will also remove the dead front cover to the main electrical panel.
-Items to be inspected at the panel include breakers and or fuses, wiring, grounding, double taps, etc.
+We inspect the following items at the panel such as breakers and or fuses, wiring, grounding, double taps, etc.